citta-lab/node/README.md

  - While working with `events` make sure to register the `listener` before declaring `emit` method.
  - `http.createServer()` returns an object which will extends `EventEmitter` class so we can make use of listening and emitting events once the server is created.

+## Inner Parts
+- node is error first pattern and hence it will always insert error object for first placeholder and data as second placeholder in `callback` (i.e auto run function).
+- node uses `libuv` C/C++ library to communicate with computer internals.
+So this makes the node independent of any operating system and/or machine.
+- Mostly `libuv` process all IO related request asynchronously such as `http`, `socket` related.
+But when it comes to file system it makes use of `threads` to communicate with the computer internals instead of depending on the computer kernel.
+- `libuv` has 4 dedicated thread to use but it is designed to use `asynchronous` event handling is all most all situations.
+- `POSIX` is used internally by `libuv` to talk to computer networks.
+- javascript is `single` threaded and code execution and event loop handling via `call stack` is handled in the same single thread.
+- node returns file data in buffer format ( bunch of `1` & `0`) as buffers are used better for storing and managing data.
+- `streams` are used to process the file in batches and `callback` queue mechanism to process the returned batch data in order.
+- By default batch size is `64KB` but user can always customize.
+- `EVENT LOOP` checks on `callback queue` whenever the call stack is done executing the current and pending global function.
+This constant check is achieved by event loop provided by `libuv`.
+- Call Stack will be managed by javascript which keeps track of what function is being run and where it was ran from.
+Whenever the function needs to be run, it add to the `Call Stack`.
+However, if any functions delayed from running ( i.e ran from node automatically as callback ) are added to the `Callback Queue` when the background node task has completed. `Event loop`, picks up the function to be ran from the `Callback Queue`.
+Similar callback queue is actually maintained by `WebApi` for browsers, in our case it's done by Node.
+- Order of dequeuing `1.
+Network Queue`, `2.
+Timer Queue`, `3.
+I/O Callback Queue`, `4.
+Check Queue` and `5.
+Close Queue`.
+- setTimeout will go to Timer Queue, setImmediate will go to Check Queue.
+All node callbacks ( auto run functions ) will go to `IO Callback Queue`. process & promises will fall into `Network Queue`.